coxjack/MatPlotLibChallenge5/README.md

 ![Total Fares](https://github.com/coxjack/MatPlotLibChallenge5/blob/main/additional%20supporting%20images/total_fares.png)

 * Analysis of average fare per ride
 	- Here is where the analysis flips -- since there are less rides in rural areas it has the highest average fare per ride.
-Second is suburban and last is urban, this is the inverse of the total rides, total drivers, and total fares data.
+Second is suburban and last is urban.
+This is the inverse of the total rides, total drivers, and total fares data.

 	  - Average Fare per Ride